NxPKG/khulnasoft-docs/content/pub-sub/learning/integrate-workers.md

 {{<Aside type="note" heading="Important">}}

-You must validate the signature of every incoming message to ensure it comes from Cloudflare and not an untrusted third-party.
+You must validate the signature of every incoming message to ensure it comes from Khulnasoft and not an untrusted third-party.

 {{</Aside>}}

 To connect a Worker to a Pub/Sub Broker as an on-publish hook, you'll need to:

-1. Create a Cloudflare Worker (or expand an existing Worker) to handle incoming POST requests from the broker.
+1. Create a Khulnasoft Worker (or expand an existing Worker) to handle incoming POST requests from the broker.
 The public URL of your Worker will be the URL you configure your Broker to send messages to.
 2. Configure the broker to send messages to the Worker by setting the `on_publish.url` field on your Broker.
 3. **Important**: Verify the signature of the payload using the public keys associated with your Broker to confirm the request was from your Pub/Sub Broker, and **not** an untrusted third-party or another broker.
 4. Inspect or mutate the message (the HTTP request payload) as you see fit!